Himself12794/CSC_470_Project/README.md

   c.
 Specify the functionality and interface for each of the subsystems and components in the architectural design

 4. Derive use cases for the OOAD system - Javier
-  a. <s>Derive use cases from the requirements you produced from #1 above
+  a.
+Derive use cases from the requirements you produced from #1 above
-  b. <s>Construct a requirements-use case traceability matrix
+  b.
+Construct a requirements-use case traceability matrix
-  c. <s>Specify the high-level use cases
+  c.
+Specify the high-level use cases
-  d. <s>Draw use case diagrams
+  d.
+Draw use case diagrams